gaepdit/email-service/README.md

 // Create the email message.
 var message = Message.Create(subject, recipientEmail, textBody, htmlBody, senderName, senderEmail, [ccRecipient]);

 // Send the message.
-There is no need to await this call.
-_ = emailService.SendEmailAsync(message, token);
+await emailService.SendEmailAsync(message, token);
 ```

+Note: While the sender name and email must be defined separately, the recipients (and CC recipients) can be formatted as
+a string with both user and email, i.e., `"User Name <user.name@example.com>"`.

 ## Configuration